 (٥٣) وَإِذْ آتَيْنَا مُوسَى الْكِتَابَ وَالْفُرْقَانَ لَعَلَّكُمْ تَهْتَدُونَ

-From the above verse, one would think that the scripture and the statute book (Al-Furqan) that Moses received were two separate things, but in actuality, the statute book was contained inside the scripture that Moses received.
+From the above verse, one would think that the scripture and the statute book (Al-Furqan) that Moses received were two separate things, but in actuality, the statute book was contained inside the scripture Moses received.

 [21:48] We gave Moses and Aaron the Statute Book, a beacon, and a reminder for the righteous.